-- (1) grading policies; - (2) codes of student conduct: - (3) academic disciplinary policies; - (4) curriculum development; - (5) courses or programs which should be initiated or discontinued; - (6) processes for institutional planning and budget development; - (7) standards and policies regarding student preparation and success: - (8) student services planning and development; - (9) student fees within the authority of the district to adopt; and - (10) any other district and college policy, procedure, or related matter that the district governing board determines will have a significant effect on students. - (c) The governing board shall give reasonable consideration to recommendations and positions developed by students regarding district and college policies and procedures pertaining to the hiring and evaluation of faculty, administration, and staff.
+- (1) grading policies; - (2) codes of student conduct; - (3) academic disciplinary policies; - (4) curriculum development; - (5) courses or programs which should be initiated or discontinued; - (6) processes for institutional planning and budget development; - (7) standards and policies regarding student preparation and success; - (8) student services planning and development; - (9) student fees within the authority of the district to adopt; and - (10) any other district and college policy, procedure, or related matter that the district governing board determines will have a significant effect on students. - (c) The governing board shall give reasonable consideration to recommendations and positions developed by students regarding district and college policies and procedures pertaining to the hiring and evaluation of faculty, administration, and classified professionals.

-STAFF (includes non-supervisory classified staff, supervisory staff, management staff, and staff)
+CLASSIFIED PROFESSIONALS (includes non-supervisory classified staff, supervisory classified staff, management classified staff, and classified staff)